Erwin Friedrich Baumann: The Eagle on the Simplon pass

 Officers of the mountain brigade considered to erect a cenotaph for the golden eagle, the symbol of the brigade, from stone tailings of the fortification Gondo.
 Baumann had good connections to the commanders of the brigade.
-Brigadier Hans Bühler was married to his second cousin, and he knew the colonel of the engineer corps, Werner Grimm, since his youth in Berne.
+Brigadier Hans Bühler was married to his second cousin, and he knew the colonel of the engineer corps, Werner Grimm, since his youth in Bern.

 Baumann got the job to explore the possibilities and his proposal of an over nine meter high monument made of the tailings pleased the two superiors.
 Baumann described his approach in the following way:

-“From the standpoint of a sculptor he regarded it as imperative to find a new sculpting technique and to adopt the project to this new technique, without affecting its artistic value.
+"From the standpoint of a sculptor he regarded it as imperative to find a new sculpting technique and to adopt the project to this new technique, without affecting its artistic value.
 Furthermore, he was anxious to find a process, which would already be familiar to the quarryman and the mason from their common practices.
 Consequently the only option was a traditional construction plan and alignment stage for the builder to feel at ease and in familiar territory with his tools and skills.
 Easy to handle additions were a pair of dividers and a plaster model serving as a solid and conclusive reference model.
 With level, angle and circle alone it was not possible to cope with the 1:10 scale plaster original.
 The elevation plans turned out imprecise to the extent that it was impossible to use them for a tenfold magnification.
 But the model exemplifying the exact alignment, together with the moulds used to form the pieces of this model, produced unexpectedly well aligned results.
 The moulds are inverse forms used to create the 1:10 scale plaster model, which gave a clear footprint and allowed to establish any cross sectional view, horizontal or vertical.
 The assembled model and its moulds also had the advantage to draw attention to any infringements on the given practice and technology of common stonemasonry.
 Every layer of the model could be assembled by itself on the drawing board and be drawn in its internal details.
 In such drawings, the masonry could be put down, studied and clarified in all its details.
 The changes that thus became necessary appeared almost infinite.
 Fifteen, twenty layers had to be developed to be able to adapt all the corrections to the various affected cross sections.
-This was intense work lasting not only days, but in some cases even weeks.”
+This was intense work lasting not only days, but in some cases even weeks."